elputnam/TransparentMilk/readMe.md

 # Artwork title generator

-For use in generative project by EL Putnam
+For use in generative project by EL Putnam.